tapios/risk-networks/README.md

 5. `community_mortality_rate`, the mortality rate in the community,
 6. `hospital_mortality_rate`, the mortality rate in a hospital setting.

-The clinical properties of our population are generated random from statistical distributions:
+The clinical properties of our population are randomly generated from statistical distributions:

 ```python
 latent_periods                   = VariableClinicalCharacteristic(ages = ages, sampler = AgeAwareSampler(*sampler_properties))